DanielSeanBrown/DanielSeanBrown.github.io/README.md

 ### Biological State Prediction Model
 - Used gene expression levels to predict process states and better understand underlying relationships
 - Tools: RStudio
-- [View Code on GitHub] insert hyperlink
+- [View Code/Documentation on GitHub] https://github.com/DanielSeanBrown/biological-stage-prediction

 ### Data Engineering for Bristol Polloution
 - Used real time data to create a relational as well as a NoSQL database for data analysis